vikingdata/articles/linux/vm/DOING/Linux_dev_under_Windows.md

 * * *
 <a name=ba></a>Setup ssh with Host Only Adapter
 -----
+In theory, if you setup the port forward and firewall, you can skip Bridged Adapter but still install the ssh key.
+I did this first because I wanted ssh to work.
+If you setup port, firewall, and ssh key any of it might not work and you have to figure out which piece didn't work.

 In VirtualBox screen change:
 * Devices -> Network -> Network Settings